Nidhilaal/Nidhilaal/README.md

 - 🔭 I’m currently working as a Software Engineer.

-- 🌱I’m currently utilizing .NET and C# for development.
+- 🌱I’m currently utilizing .NET and Angular for development.

 - ⚡ Fun fact: I use ctrl+d to select multiple occurrences of a same word/variable in visual studio code.